All Episodes

 I think that's what we wanted to instigate in our school system and also from the healthcare standpoint.

-I think uh we have become more and more uh dependent, then uh we cannot get out of that.
+I think we are becoming more and more dependent, then we cannot get out of that.

-It's just like a taking a bolt from the engine and the engine is gonna fall down, then you cannot drive the card anymore.
+It's just like taking a bolt from the engine, then the engine is going to fall down.

-I you know, it it is a immigrant families to the country seem to recognize this a bit more than people who have lived here for a long time.
+You know, it is immigrant families to the country seem to recognize this a bit more than people who have lived here for a long time.

-I I actually had a friend of mine tell me that one of their the concerns of some democratic strategists is that long term in this country, Hispanic immigrants who come in, if they're Protestant, that's the exception here, but if if they're Protestant i Hispanic family, they tend over time more and more to lean Republican and become culturally and socially conservative.
+I actually had a friend of mine tell me that one of the concerns of some Democratic strategists is that long-term in this country, Hispanic immigrants who come in, if they're Protestant, that's the exception here, but if they're Protestant, Hispanic family, they tend over time more and more to lean Republican and become culturally and socially conservative.

-I want to spend some time on this and and the the comment about Clarence Thomas and the lack of response.
+I want to spend some time on this and the comment about Clarence Thomas and the lack of response.

 We'll get into all of that.

-You know, speaking about the the last call from um Rada in in Tampa and we're now in a nation that needs to celebrate Dependence Day instead of independence day.
+You know, speaking about the last call from Radha in Tampa, and we're now in a nation that needs to celebrate Dependence Day instead of Independence Day.

 Have you heard about Rick Perry's speech yesterday?